junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 ```

-As you see the code above, the most important thing you need to have connection with backend is this `react-thunk`.
+As you see the code above, the most important thing you need to have is this `redux-thunk`.
 Redux Thunk middleware allows you to write action creators that return a function instead of an action.
 Thunk is a functional programming technique used to delay computation.
 Instead of performing some work now, you produce a function body or unevaluated expression (the “thunk”) which can optionally be used to perform the work later.

+## Conclusion
+React and Redux are powerful and fun to use to build an app.
+However, it can be confusing if you lose tracking all the flows.
+After 11 months of journey in the Flatiron school, I've built 5 projects.
+This React/Redux project took the longest time to finish but I can say that this one is the best one out of all.
+I'm not 100% done with the App and it will never be done 100% because I will keep adding more functionality and update the code as I learn more and get better.
+I can't wait to see people are using my app like the Facebook or Instagram in real world.
+One day, I will be that kind of developer.